-[Course Description] This course provides various kinds of engineering issues related to the water environment in English, which cover fundamental knowledge, the latest technologies and regional application examples.
-These lectures, English presentations by students, and discussions enhance English capability and internationality of students.
+[Course Description] This course provides various kinds of engineering issues related to the water environment in English,

 The course is conducted in simultaneous distance-learning from Kyoto University, or from remote lecture stations in University of Malaya, and Tsinghua University of China.
 For the distance-learning, a hybrid system is used, which consists of prerecorded lecture VIDEO, VCS (Video conference system) and SS (slide sharing system).